DerekParrySLC/launchbox/README.md

 **Step 2.
 Fork this repo.** Click on the "fork" button at the type right of this page.

 **Step 3.
-Open the `index.html` page.** Navigate to the forked repo in your account.
+Open the `index.html` file.** Navigate to the forked repo in your account.
 Click on the `index.html` page.
 Next, click on the pencil icon on the type right to edit the file.

 **Step 4.
 Edit `og:title`.** On line 8, change `LaunchBox: Pre-Launch Campaign Template` to the title that you want when people share it on facebook.
 (We will edit the `og:image` tag later.)

 **Step 5.
+Edit the title of the website.** On line 12, change `LaunchBox` to the title of your project.

-Edit `og:image`.** On line 8, change `LaunchBox: Pre-Launch Campaign Template` to the title that you want when people share it on facebook.
+**Step 6.
+Edit the text of the launchbox.** On lines 32-35, change the text from the LaunchBox text to the tex that you want.

+**Step 7.
+Change the target email address.** On line 36, change `rexburgcandyvend@gmail.com` to your email.

+**Step 8.
+Change email placeholder.** On line 38, change `fake@email.com` to `your@email.com`.

+**Step 9.
+Publish your page.** Click on Settings in the top right.
+Scroll down to the fourth box titled "GitHub Pages."
+In the dropdown box, select "master branch" and click save.
+The page should reload.
+Scroll back down to the "GitHub Pages" box.
+Up top in green it should give you the URL for your site.
+Click on the URL.

+**Step 10.
+Take a screenshot of your launchbox.** Using the snipping tool (Windows) or command-shift-4 (Mac) take a screen shot of the homepage of your launchbox URL. **Save it as `share-image.jpg` somewhere where you can find it.** MAKE SURE YOUR IMAGE IS SAVED AS A JPG, NOT PNG.
+If it is not a jpg, you will need to convert it.
+Google how to do this if you are unsure.

+**Step 11.
+Replace `share-image.jpg` with your image.** Navigate back to list of files and open the `share.html` file.
+Click on the trashcan in the top right to delete it, then commit the delete.
+Now, naviagte back to the file list.
+In the top right, click on "Upload files."
+Upload your `share-image.jpg` file.

+**Step 12.
+Open the `share.html` file.** Navigate back to the file list.
+Open `share.html.`